CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/4 - KYC Contract/README.md

 # Unit / Automated Testing

-_Summarize the result of the unit testing / automated testing / integration testing provided in the Milestone.
-Feel free to include automated test output, either as text, image or other artifact.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+All of the test steps specified in this step worked successfully.

+You can access the unit tests log [here](assets/test.log).

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | PASS / FAIL / PASS with Notes Unit Tests - At least one negative path test | PASS / FAIL / PASS with Notes Unit Tests - Additional path tests | PASS / FAIL / PASS with Notes
+Unit Tests - At least one positive path test | PASS Unit Tests - At least one negative path test | PASS Unit Tests - Additional path tests | PASS

 # Documentation

 ### Code Documentation

 Reviewer found the code to be well documented.
+All critical functionality has explanatory comments.

 Requirement | Finding
 ------------ | -------------